-The format specification accepted by mpfr_printf is an extension of the printf one.
+The format specification accepted by mpfr_printf is an extension of the gmp_printf one (itself, an extension of the printf one).
 The conversion specification is of the form:

 % [flags] [width] [.[precision]] [type] [rounding] conv

 'flags', 'width', and 'precision' have the same meaning as for the standard printf (in particular, notice that the 'precision' is related to the number of digits displayed in the base chosen by 'conv' and not related to the internal precision of the mpfr_t variable), but note that for 'Re', the default precision is not the same as the one for 'e'. mpfr_printf accepts the same 'type' specifiers as GMP (except the non-standard and deprecated 'q', use 'll' instead), namely the length modifiers defined in the C standard: